Montenegro Country Commercial Guide

 Overview

-Montenegrin tourism representatives hope to shift a greater percentage of the tourist trade away from low-revenue package tours into more luxurious and upscale projects.
-Montenegro also plans to become a center for business and convention meetings.
-U.S. companies that specialize in hotel management, theme park development, amusement games and attractions, golf course development, fast food establishments, sports and leisure facilities, casino management and environmental control have excellent opportunities to develop stand-alone tourist facilities or to enhance existing properties.
+Montenegro’s tourism leaders also strive to shift a greater percentage of the tourist trade away from low-revenue package tours into more luxurious and upscale projects.
+The government has also expressed plans to position itself as a center for business and convention meetings.
+U.S. companies that specialize in hotel management, theme park development, amusement games and attractions, golf course development, fast food establishments, sports and leisure facilities, casino management, and environmental preservation have excellent opportunities to develop stand-alone tourist facilities or to enhance existing properties.
 Several well-known U.S. companies operating in Montenegro’s tourism sector include Hilton, Stratex Group, Hyatt Regency and Crowne Plaza, as a part of the IHG Group.

-The best market prospects are for tourism-related equipment, hotel furnishings, and IT equipment.
+The best trade prospects in the sector are for tourism-related equipment, hotel furnishings, and IT equipment.
 Water sports, bird watching, horse-back riding and fishing are ripe for development, as well as ports for yachts, beaches, and marinas.
 There are also business opportunities for U.S. construction companies, engineering firms, and architects, as modernization projects and/or the construction of new hotels begin.

 Web Resources